SabrinaRaleign/base-miniapp-LYxzk3/README.md

 This app is configured for Base Sepolia.

 Make sure your connected wallet is using the correct network before interacting with the contract.

+The contract address is already listed above for reference.

+If you change networks, contracts, or deployment targets, update the configuration and documentation together.

+## Available Scripts